 Diesel fuel engines are getting cleaner

-Diesel fuel (produced from crude oil) produces many harmful emissions when it is burned, and diesel fueled vehicles are major sources of harmful pollutants such as ground level ozone and particulate matter.
-To address this problem, the U.S. Environmental Protection Agency (EPA) established standards for the sulfur content of diesel fuel and developed emission control technologies for new diesel engines.
+Diesel fuel (refined from crude oil) produces many harmful emissions when it is burned, and diesel fueled vehicles are major sources of harmful pollutants such as ground-level ozone and particulate matter.
+To address this problem, the U.S. Environmental Protection Agency (EPA) established standards for the sulfur content of diesel fuel and standards for emissions from new diesel engines.

-EPA standards require a major reduction in the sulfur content of diesel fuels.
-To meet the EPA standards, the petroleum industry is producing Ultra Low Sulfur Diesel (ULSD) fuel, a cleaner-burning diesel fuel containing a maximum 15 parts-per-million (ppm) sulfur.
-By 2014, all diesel fuel sold in the United States was required to be ULSD fuel.
+EPA fuel standards require a major reduction in the sulfur content of diesel fuels.
+To meet the EPA standards, the petroleum industry is producing Ultra Low Sulfur Diesel (ULSD) fuel, a cleaner burning diesel fuel containing a maximum 15 parts-per-million (ppm) sulfur.
+All diesel fuel sold in the United States since 2014 is ULSD fuel.

-The EPA also established emissions control standards for diesel-powered highway vehicles for model year 2007 and later.
+The EPA also established emissions standards for diesel engine highway vehicles for model year 2007 and later.
 These engines are designed to operate only with ULSD fuel.
-Using ULSD fuel and advanced exhaust control systems can reduce vehicle particulate emissions by up to 90% and nitrogen compounds (NOx) by 25–50%.
+Using ULSD fuel and advanced exhaust emission control systems can reduce vehicle particulate emissions by up to 90% and emissions of nitrogen compounds (NOx) by 25–50%.
 ULSD fuel helps reduce emissions in older engines as well.